-Upon entering the course, students encounter the 'landing' page which provides step-by-step instructions to orient themselves to the course and get started on the material: the left course navigation menu is reduced to display only the essential navigation options.
+To better illustrate the UDI applications to the course design, the simple and intuitive principle can be seen in the course and module navigation.
+Upon entering the course, students encounter the home page which provides step-by-step instructions to orient themselves to the course and get started on the material: the left course navigation menu is reduced to display only the essential navigation options.
 This page and navigation structure is applied consistently in every course module.
 This element of our design benefits students who may have learning or processing disorders (visual and auditory); those who could be easily distracted by extraneous information; students who have physical impairments and may be using alternative computer access technologies for navigation, as well as students who have impaired vision and use screen reading technology to navigate the course.
-In addition to supporting this specific set students with disabilities, streamlined navigation improves the usability accessibility of the course for all students.
+In addition to supporting this specific set of students with disabilities, streamlined navigation improves the usability and accessibility of the course for all students.
+Figure 2 shows the streamlined course and module navigation.